Microbiology An Evolving Science 6th Edition

 Synthetic Biology and the Engineering of Microbial Systems

 Building on genomic advancements, synthetic biology has emerged as a transformative force.
 By designing and constructing new biological parts, devices, and systems, scientists can reprogram microbes for specific tasks.
 The 6th Edition underscores how CRISPR-Cas9 has accelerated this field, enabling precise edits to microbial genomes.
-For example, engineered Escherichia coli strains now produce biofuels and pharmaceuticals, while modified Saccharomyces cerevisiae yeast generates artemisinin, a malaria drug.
+Take this: engineered Escherichia coli strains now produce biofuels and pharmaceuticals, while modified Saccharomyces cerevisiae yeast generates artemisinin, a malaria drug.
 Beyond industry, synthetic biology is being applied

 Synthetic Biology andthe Engineering of Microbial Systems – Continued

-Diagnostic Platforms – Synthetic gene circuits are being embedded in harmless bacteria that fluoresce or produce a detectable volatile compound when they encounter pathogen‑specific metabolites.
+• Diagnostic Platforms – Synthetic gene circuits are being embedded in harmless bacteria that fluoresce or produce a detectable volatile compound when they encounter pathogen‑specific metabolites.
 Such biosensors can be incorporated into low‑cost paper strips, offering rapid, field‑deployable diagnostics for infectious diseases in resource‑limited settings.

 Ethical, Regulatory, and Ecological Considerations